ilorwork/UserVerificator/README.md

-# User Verificator Bot
+# User Verificator ⛔🤖
-UserVerificator is a Telegram bot (made by @ilor64) that meant to test if a new group users are real users or bots.
+A Telegram bot (made by @ilor64) that meant to test if a new group users are real users or bots.

 ## Main technologies
 ### language